If you wanted, you could even automatically send that PDF straight to your inbox by adding an optional part to the

 For reference, here’s what the previous task looks like inside Process Street, with all of the fields for the report.
 This is what we are trying to export into a Google Docs document:

 A successfully pulled in sample will look like this in Zapier:

-When you get the confirmation, we can proceed on to adding the action step in Zapier.
+When you get the confirmation, we can proceed with adding the action step in Zapier.

 Hit the + button to add a step, select “Action/Search”, and look for “Google Docs”.

 Proceed to select “Create Document from Template” as the action: